vish02al/Cell-Phone-Price-Prediction/README.md

 # Cell-Phone-Price-Pridiction1
-● Problem Statement
+# Problem Statement
 ● Bob has started his own mobile company.
 He wants to give a tough fight to big companies likeApple, Samsung etc. He does not know how to estimate the price of mobiles his company creates.
 In this competitivemobile phone market, you cannot simply assume things.
 To solve this problem he collects sales dataof mobile phones of various companies.
 Bob wants to find out some relation between features of a mobile phone(eg:- RAM, Internal Memoryetc) and its selling price.
 But he is not so good at Machine Learning.
 So he needs your help to solvethis problem.
 In this problem we do not have to predict the actual price but a price range indicating how high the price is.

+# AIM
-● AIM =  The objective of the dataset analysis is to predict the price range of mobile phones based on specifications such as Battery Power, 3G Enabled, WiFi, Bluetooth, RAM, and other relevant features.
+The objective of the dataset analysis is to predict the price range of mobile phones based on specifications such as Battery Power, 3G Enabled, WiFi, Bluetooth, RAM, and other relevant features.

-● Domain Analysis:-
+# Domain Analysis
  The 'Cell Phone Prediction' dataset is intricately linked to the telecommunications industry, with a concentrated focus on the mobile phone sector.
 This dataset is instrumental in understanding and analyzing trends, preferences, and technological advancements within the realm of mobile devices.
 It offers valuable insights into various features and specifications of cellphones that potentially influence their market positioning and consumer appeal.

-● Data Field.
+# Data Field.

 battery_power = Total energy a battery can store in one time measured in mAh, blue - Has bluetooth or not,